-SetUID is a technique that uses Unix-like file system access right to allow users to run an executable that would otherwise require higher privileges.
+SetUID is a technique that uses Unix-like file system access rights to allow users to run an executable that would otherwise require higher privileges.

 # java -jar start.jar --add-to-start=setuid

 The --add-to-start command will enable the setuid module for this and all subsequent executions of jetty.
-There are other ways to enable the module, such as just for this execution.
+There are other ways to enable the module, such as for a single execution.
 For more information on the alternatives see the section on Managing Startup Modules.

-userid and groupid of the user to switch to after starting.
-If you
+groupid of the user to switch to after starting.

-You now need a native code library to do the user switching.
-This code is hosted as part of the Jetty ToolChain project and it is released independently from Jetty itself.
+A native code library is required to perform user switching.
+This code is hosted as part of the Jetty ToolChain project and is released independently from Jetty itself.
 You can find the source code here in the jetty-setuid project.
 Build it locally, which will produce a native library appropriate for the operating system:

 # mvn clean install

-operating system.
-You might like to copy this file into your jetty
+You may want copy this file into your Jetty distribution’s lib directory.

-Start jetty as the root user in your base directory, providing the location of the native library to java.
-Here's an example of how to do it on the command line, assuming were are in the demo-base directory:
+Below is an example of how to do it from the command line, assuming you are in the demo-base directory: